Best Ways to Spend a Rainy Day

 This article offers you information on the top activities for different types of travelers who are trying to get out of the rain.
 Of course, eclectic travelers may pick and choose activities from a number of different categories for their itinerary.

-The Traveling Family: Seattle visitors who need to keep the kids entertained (without the parents being bored to death) will find that the top choices for a rainy day are:
+The Traveling Family: Seattle visitors who need to keep the kids entertained (without the parents being bored to death) will find that the top choices for a rainy day include a variety of amazing Seattle museums including:

 - Seattle Aquarium.
 This major Seattle attraction offers several hours of enjoyment for the whole family.